🎨 Change this code module's colour to set the course colour 🎨

 BSc (Hons), MA, Dip Law, MNI, MRIN, ACI Arb, Solicitor

-Jonathan Hadley-Piggin is a solicitor and consultant in the marine and shipping department at Keystone Law a commercial law firm based in London.
+Jonathan Hadley-Piggin is a solicitor and partner in the marine and shipping department at Keystone Law a commercial law firm based in London.
 Jonathan attended Warsash Nautical College in Southampton sponsored by BP Shipping, where he gained a Class III Certificate of Competency (Deck Officer).
-Following time at sea with BP (including during the Iran/Iraq war) he later gained a commission in the Royal Navy and attended Britannia Royal Navy College, then, sponsored by the Navy read for a degree in Maritime Law and Economics at Cardiff University.

 DIPLOMA IN MARITIME LAW